espenwaaga/doc/docs/how-to-guides/access-policies.md

     ```mermaid
     graph LR
       accTitle: Receive requests from other app in the another namespace
-      accDescr: The diagram shows two applications in different namespaces, <MY-APP and ANOTHER-APP.
-Application MY-APP is allowing requests from ANOTHER-APP.
+      accDescr: The diagram shows two applications in different namespaces, <MY-APP> and <ANOTHER-APP>.
+Application <MY-APP> is allowing requests from <ANOTHER-APP>.

       ANOTHER-APP--"✅"-->MY-APP